karlhulme/sengi/readme.md

 policy | A `DocTypePolicy` object that defines the types of permitted operations on the document. docStoreOptions | A property bag that is passed to many of the document store operation callbacks.

+When naming doc types, you may want to use dotted notation to include one or more containers in order to logically group doc types together.

 ## Role Type

 The Sengi system uses RoleType objects to determine the operations and document types that a user can manipulate.